-Articles based on aspects of my research have been published in journals such as Literature Compass (2016), Journeys: The International Journal of Travel and Travel Writing (2015), Modernism/Modernity (2014), Textual Practice (2013), and Katherine Mansfield Studies (2013).
+Articles based on aspects of my research have been published or are forthcoming in journals such as Novel: A Forum on Fiction (forthcoming 2019), Papers on Language and Literature (forthcoming 2019), Literature Compass (2016), Journeys: The International Journal of Travel and Travel Writing (2015), Modernism/Modernity (2014), Textual Practice (2013), and Katherine Mansfield Studies (2013).
 I am co-editor (with Dr. Jeffrey Clapp) of a volume of essays entitled Security and Hospitality in Literature and Culture: Modern and Contemporary Perspectives (Routledge 2016).

 For further information on my monograph, see: